 Corn is lightly brushed with oil before grilling

-Preheat your BBQ grill until you have very hot coals or a high temperature reading.
-We grilled corn on the cob this time on our beloved Weber charcoal grill with some yummy looking baby back ribs.
+We grilled the corn this time on our beloved Weber charcoal grill with some yummy looking baby back ribs.
 Now THAT’S gonna be a good dinner!

 Corn is placed on hot BBQ grill to cook

-After 2-3 minutes cooking the corn on the hot grill, rotate each ear a quarter turn.
-See how the ears are starting to have some “char” on the kernels?
+See how the ears of corn are starting to have a slight “char” on the kernels?
 That is GOOD.

 Corn is rotated on grill a quarter turn every 2-3 minutes